Michael Nesmith: Pacific Arts and legal dispute

 Nesmith formed the Pacific Arts Corporation, Inc. in 1974 to manage and develop media projects.
 Pacific Arts Video became a pioneer in the home video market, producing and distributing a wide variety of videotaped programs, although the company eventually ceased operations after an acrimonious contract dispute with PBS over home video licensing rights and payments for several series, including Ken Burns' The Civil War.
 The dispute escalated into a lawsuit that went to jury trial in federal court in Los Angeles.
 On February 3, 1999, a jury awarded Nesmith and his company Pacific Arts $48.875 million in compensatory and punitive damages, prompting his widely quoted comment, "It's like finding your grandmother stealing your stereo.
 You're happy to get your stereo back, but it's sad to find out your grandmother is a thief."
-PBS appealed the ruling, but the appeal never reached court and a settlement was reached, with the amount paid to Pacific Arts and Nesmith kept confidential.
+Six months after the verdict, a settlement was reached with the amount paid to Pacific Arts and Nesmith kept confidential.

 Nesmith's most recent Pacific Arts project was Videoranch 3D, a virtual environment on the internet that hosted live performances at various virtual venues inside the ranch.
 He performed live inside Videoranch 3D on May 25, 2009.